dustinpfister/blog_posts/_posts/nodejs-http.md

 layout: post
 categories: node.js
 id: 146
-updated: 2021-09-08 14:59:35
+updated: 2021-09-13 15:40:05
-version: 1.9
+version: 1.10
 ---

 There are many frameworks that help to make the process of making a node.js powered full stack web application a quick process compared to working with just the core node.js modules.
-Frameworks like express, and hapi just to name a few.
+Frameworks like [express](/2018/05/21/express-getting-started/), and [hapi](/2017/09/28/hapi-getting-started/) just to name a few.

 I might prefer to use express when I make such projects, but still on occasion I find myself writing at least a few simple demos using just the [node http module](https://nodejs.org/api/http.html) by itself without any additional framework on top of nodejs.
+This kind of approach may be a poor decision when it comes to making any kind of real serious full stack project when working on everything by oneself at least.
+The situation might be different when it comes to having a large team of people working on something, but even then it is going to be a lot more work, and there are going to be a lot of bugs.

 <!-- more -->